 Appreciate the opportunity to learn from failures and mistakes and learn from those incidents to become a better person.

 Brad Stahlheber is a trained and expert anesthesiologist with a passion for helping others around him.
 He has been working in the medical field for many years and accumulated a ton of professional experience.
-He graduated from the college of Orthopedic medicine in 2004 with Oklahoma State University.
+He graduated from the College of Osteopathic Medicine in 2004 with Oklahoma State University.
 In addition, Brad Stahlheber graduated from his residency with the Oklahoma State University Medical Center in 2008.
 Upon completion of these academic achievements, Brad felt confident and ready to dip his toes in the field of medicine.

 The first position Brad Stahlheber enjoyed was serving at St. Francis South in Tulsa, Oklahoma.
 He acquired a wide array of hand-on experiences and learned a lot from his coworkers and supervisor.
 From there, he moved onto Muskogee Community Hospital where he served for 6 years.
 During that time, he achieved the position of Chief of Anesthesia.
 Dr. Stahlheber led the department for three years before seeking another challenge to shoulder.